PasqualeMainolfi/CoursesHub/HOME.md

 ## **Class Calendar**

 ---
-Puoi visionare il calendario delle lezioni, cliccando sull'anno accademico sotto:
+Puoi visionare il calendario delle lezioni, cliccando sull'anno accademico:
 You can view the lesson schedule/calendar by clicking on the academic year of the course you are interested in:

 - [2022/23](/CLASS_CALENDAR/CALENDAR.md#202223)
 - [2023/24](/CLASS_CALENDAR/CALENDAR.md#202324)

 **Considera che le lezioni potrebbero subire modifiche.
-Qualunque modifica apportata sarà comunicata cia Telegrama e/o via mail.**
+Qualunque modifica apportata sarà comunicata via Telegrama e/o via mail.**
 **Please note that the lessons may be subject to changes.
 Any modifications will be communicated via Telegram and/or email.**

 ## **FAQ: Find the Answers You Need**